Happy holidays everyone!

 - A dash smoked paprika (optional)

 - Salt & pepper

-- Pumpkin seeds, sesame , parsely leaves , pomegranates , extra virgin olive oil.
+- Pumpkin seeds, sesame, parsley leaves, pomegranate seeds, extra virgin olive oil.

-- On the stove, grill/char the eggplants with skin on, flipping regularly for 10 mins until tender.
+- On the stove, grill/char the eggplant with skin on, flipping regularly for 10 minutes until tender.

-- Add, in a glass bowl, the eggplants flesh, beets, yogurt, tahini, minced garlic, paprika, vinegar and lime juice and blend with a stick blender, until it is smooth.
-Adjust the salt and pepper, to your liking.
+- In a glass bowl add, the eggplant flesh, beets, yogurt, tahini, minced garlic, paprika, vinegar, and lime juice and blend with a stick blender until it is smooth.
+Adjust the salt and pepper to your liking.

 Garnish the dish and serve with raw or crisp veggies, crackers, or toasted pita bread.